-You will enjoy a mid-day relaxing napping session where you will take a 30 minute nap, do a little stretching, learn a bit about sleep and leave with a FREE SLEEP KIT to bring back to bed.
+You will enjoy a mid-day relaxing napping session where you will learn about sleep, do a brief meditation/relaxtion exercies, take a 20 minute nap and do a little stretching.

 All participants will be entered to WIN A FREE MASSAGE at Health Services AND will get a FREE SLEEP KIT.

 - Free and open to the UNH community